-Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes Held through Broker-Dealers, Banks and Others.
-An offer of Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes made through the Authority's ATOP Account may be amended or withdrawn by the bondowner of these Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes giving instructions to the bank or broker that holds its Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes in substantially the same manner as the bondowner gave the instructions for the bondowner's offer.
+Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes Held through Broker-Dealers, Banks and Others.
+An offer of Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes made through the Authority's ATOP Account may be amended or withdrawn by the bondowner of these Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes giving instructions to the bank or broker that holds its Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes in substantially the same manner as the bondowner gave the instructions for the bondowner's offer.
 An offer made through the Authority's ATOP Account may be amended or withdrawn by an amended offer or notice of withdrawal being received at the Authority's ATOP Account by not later than 5:00 p.m., Eastern Time, on the Expiration Date (as the Expiration Date may have been extended or terminated pursuant to this Invitation).
 In order to ensure the timely making of an amended offer or withdrawal of an offer, a bondowner must notify the firm that submitted the bondowner's offer of the bondowner's desire to amend or withdraw in time for the amendment or withdrawal to be made by such firm and received at the Authority's ATOP Account by not later than 5:00 p.m., Eastern Time, on the Expiration Date (as the Expiration Date may have been extended or terminated pursuant to this Invitation).
-In addition, the amendment or notice of withdrawal received through the Authority's ATOP Account must specify the CUSIP number, the principal amount of these Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes previously offered, the DTC Voluntary Offer Instruction number for the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes for which the offer is being amended or withdrawn and the name and account number of the beneficial owner of those Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes.
+In addition, the amendment or notice of withdrawal received through the Authority's ATOP Account must specify the CUSIP number, the principal amount of these Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes previously offered, the DTC Voluntary Offer Instruction number for the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes for which the offer is being amended or withdrawn and the name and account number of the beneficial owner of those Series 1995B-2 Bonds, Series 2004A-3 Notes.